barronbytes/pokedex-api/README.md

 - If not found, `fetchAndCache()` helper function will update cache
   - Will make and store API call: `result = await apiCallFunction(requestURL)`
   - Will update cache: `state.pokeApiCache.addResponse(requestURL, cacheResult)`
+- Measured metrics show that cached responses are over 7000x faster than the average nwe API call (~0.01 ms vs ~ 77ms for uncached requests)
 - Stale cache entries are removed automatically in the background

 **API Calls**